 Other Ways to Earn Alaska Airlines Miles

 You can transfer Starwood points at a 1:1 ratio to your Alaska Airlines account.
-You can earn Starwood points using the American Express Starwood Preferred Guest personal small business cards.
+You can earn Starwood points using the Starwood Preferred Guest® Credit Card from American Express or the Starwood Preferred Guest® Business Credit Card from American Express cards.

 Remember, if you transfer 20,000 Starwood points, you get a 5,000 mile bonus for a total of 25,000 Alaska Airlines miles.